Suzanne Somers Workout and Diet

 I was diagnosed with full-body cancer.
 I am the healthiest person I know…I do it all.
 I take vitamins.
 I grew my own food.
 I do everything.

-Suzanne Somers’s Fitness Routine
+Suzanne Somers’s Workout Routine

 While her diet program does not require daily exercise, Somers advocates daily activity for optimum health.